What is a physical theory? Philosophers do have an answer by distinguishing two forms of empirical adequacy: Concluding remarks

 \section{Concluding remarks}

-In defining a physical theory there are at least two different approaches that have been analysed in this contribution: the philosophical camp associated with philosophy of science ---which depends on a philosophical attitude towards physical theories--- and the foundational camp associated with physics or philosophy of physics ---which embraces a philosophically-neutral attitude towards them.
-Although the latter camp has been useful to bring about a canonical definition of a physical theory, we have argued that the most appropriate definition of a physical theory already presupposes some commitments shared by a particular philosophical position: scientific realism.
+In defining a physical theory there are at least two different approaches that have been analysed in this contribution: the standard and new philosophical camps associated with philosophy of science ---which depend on a philosophical attitude towards physical theories--- and the foundational camp associated with physics or philosophy of physics ---which embraces a philosophically-neutral attitude towards them.
+Although the latter camp has been useful to bring about a canonical definition of a physical theory, I have argued that the most appropriate definition of a physical theory, framed in terms of a functional (as opposed to ontological) characterisation, already presupposes some commitments shared by a particular philosophical position: scientific realism.
 In more precise terms, we have argued that physical theories and scientific realist positions have certain philosophical commitments in common associated with a non-factive notion of empirical adequacy as opposed to a factive notion of empirical adequacy solely associated with scientific realism.
-As a consequence of this argument, we conclude that a physical theory is constitutively defined in terms of the non-factive notion of empirical adequacy.
+This argument was reinforced by an illustrative case study that appeals to the problem of time.
+As a consequence, we conclude that a physical theory is functionally defined in terms of the non-factive notion of empirical adequacy.